Frequently asked questions

 Who can apply

-The producer can come from any country in the world.
 The producer needs to have demonstrable production experience (previous work).

-The writer can come from any country in the world but preference is given to writers with Arab, Saudi/Saudi Resident or African nationality or origin.
-A screenwriter must have experience of realized scripts in any form, including shorts, TV, web series, or theater.
+The writer can come from any country in the world but preference is given to writers with Arab, Saudi, Asian or African nationality or origin.

-There are three points to this category:
+There are three points:

-- The producer can come from anywhere
+- the producer can come from anywhere in the world;

 The program is aimed towards first or second-time feature directors, and so directors must have experience in the field, as demonstrated through one or two previous works that will be submitted.
-These previous works can be: short films, music videos, commercials, features, documentaries, TV or web series.
+These previous works can be short films, music videos, commercials, features, documentaries, TV or web series.

 All applications must have a producer and a director; if the director is not also the writer, there must be a writer attached to the project.